 Sussex Chicken Breed

 Sussex chickens are very friendly chickens that are also hardy.
-Sussexes come in a variety of colors (the hen pictured above is the speckled variety).
-Sussex hens lay about 250 eggs annually (for the first few laying years).
+Sussexes come in a variety of colors (the birds pictured above are ‘Light Sussexes’).
+Sussex hens lay about 250 eggs annually (for the first few laying years)… (Read more)

-Sex-Link hybrids are chickens that can be gender-identified by color at any age.
-For this reason, they are an excellent choice if you can’t afford to get a rooster.
-Sex-Link hybrids are usually achieved by crossing Barred Plymouth Rocks, Rhode Island Reds, Rhode Island Whites and/or New Hampshire Reds.
-Different types of Sex-Link hybrids are sold under different names.
-Some of the most common are: Cinnamon Queens, Red Buffs, Gold Stars or Black Stars.
-Sex-Link Hybrids generally have inquisitive natures.
-They are also very intelligent and friendly toward people.
-However, they have short attention spans and are avid foragers.
-For these reasons, they often dislike excessive cuddling and do best free range.
+Sex-Links are chickens that can be gender-identified by color or feather growth.
+This makes sex-links an excellent choice if you can’t afford to get a rooster.
+Some of the most common sex-link hybrids are: Cinnamon Queens, Isa Browns, Red Buffs, Gold Stars or Black Stars.
+Sex-Link Hybrids generally have inquisitive, people-friendly, natures.
+However, they have short attention spans and avid foragers.
+For these reasons, many sex-links dislike excessive cuddling and do best with plenty of room.
 Sex-Link hybrids lay ~300 light brown eggs annually for the first few laying years.
-This puts them among the best egg laying chicken breeds.
+This puts them among the best egg laying chicken breeds… (Read more)

 Polishes are very sweet chickens that come in a large variety of colors.
 However, their most notable feature is their ornate crest.
 Polish chickens are exceptionally tolerant and generally easy to handle.
 However, they are smart, active and like to play.
 For this reason, they can be tough to catch when they are in the mood for a good chase. 😉 A Polish hen will lay ~150-200 small/medium white eggs for the first few laying years… (Read more)

-Crevcouers are French chickens.
-In fact, the name, ‘Crevcouer’ (pronounced ‘krev-coor’), means ‘broken heart’ in French.
-Crevcouers have ornate crests (like the Polish).
-However, Crevcouers come in solid black (with solid black crests).
+Crevecoeurs are French chickens.
+In fact, the name, ‘Crevecoeur’ (pronounced ‘krev-coor’), means ‘broken heart’ in French.
+Crevecoeurs have ornate crests (like the Polish).
+However, Crevecoeurs come in solid black (with solid black crests).
 Polishes do not.
-Crevcouers also have slightly smaller crests that are more usually more smoothed back.
-Crevcouers are very friendly chickens.
+Crevecoeurs also have slightly smaller crests that are more usually more smoothed back.
+Crevecoeurs are very friendly chickens.
 In fact, even the roosters are generally docile and quiet.
-Crevcouer hens lay ~150 eggs annually (for the first few laying years)… (Read more)
+Crevecoeur hens lay ~150 eggs annually (for the first few laying years)… (Read more)